Project Directory Structure

 ┣ 🟩 description.md

-┣ πŸ“‚ _shared - shared codes directory
+┣ πŸ“‚ _shared - shared code directory

-┃ β”— πŸ“‚ [target-component] - target, e.g., keboola.python-transfomation
+┃ β”— πŸ“‚ [target-component] - target component (e.g., "keboola.python-transfomation")

 ┃ β”— πŸ“‚ codes